 Please be aware that pets are not allowed on any trails in Sequoia and Kings Canyon National Parks.
 In developed areas, pets must be kept on a leash at all times.

 General Sherman Tree

-The main area is via Wolverton Road, off the Generals Highway just north of the tree itself (between Lodgepole and the Sherman Tree).
+The main parking area and trailhead are near Wolverton Road, off the Generals Highway just north of the tree itself (between Lodgepole and the Sherman Tree).
 From this parking area, the 1/2-mile (.72 km) trail descends and includes some stairs.
 Rest on the benches along the trail; don't overexert yourself at this elevation (7000'/175m) if you are not accustomed to it.
 For handicapped parking and an accessible trail, stop at the small parking area along the Generals Highway two miles (3.2 km) north of the Giant Forest Museum.
 You can also drop off and pick up passengers here.
 When the free park shuttles are running (late May to early September and, some years, Thanksgiving and Christmas/New Years), you can park at the main lot, walk down to the tree, then continue towards the Generals Highway to catch a shuttle back to the main parking.

 The Big Trees Trail

 The trail to Tokopah Falls starts just beyond the Marble Fork Bridge in Lodgepole Campground.
-It is an easy 1.7 mile (one way) walk along the Marble Fork of the Kaweah River to the impressive granite cliffs and waterfall of Tokopah Canyon.
+It is an easy 1.7 mile (2.7 km) one-way walk along the Marble Fork of the Kaweah River to the impressive granite cliffs and cascading waterfall of Tokopah Canyon.
 Tokopah Falls is 1,200 feet (365.8 meters) high, and is most impressive in early summer, but be careful around the water!